MicrosoftDocs/architecture-center/docs/networking/guide/ipv6/ipv6-ip-planning.md

 ## IPv6 Address Space Concepts

-### Shared IP Space
+### Understand dual stacking

-Azure Virtual Networks support the use of both IPv4 and IPv6 IP addresses in the same virtual networks and subnets.
-This configuration is often referred to having a dual-stack network, or dual-stacking.
-Each subnet can be assigned an IPv6 address block and its its existing IPv4 block.
+Dual stacking is a network configuration method that allows you to process both IPv4 and IPv6 traffic simultaneously.
+It's also known as having a dual-stack network.
+Azure Virtual Networks supports dual stacking virtual networks and subnets.
+You can assign a new IPv6 address block to a subnet with an existing IPv4 block.
 Services that have been transitioned to use IPv6 can continue to coexist with services that aren't yet transitioned.

-This guide builds on planning your IPv6 addresses to networks that already are assigned IPv4 addresses.

 ### Planning for the Size of IPv6